Stormy Daniels And Russia: Trump Affair May Go On The Record Due To Michael Cohen's Lawsuit Over Dossier

 On Tuesday, BuzzFeed lawyer Katherine Bolger sent a letter to Daniels’ attorney Michael Avenatti, requesting that Daniels save any and all documentation of her affair with Trump and the subsequent hush money payoff.
 The letter says that Cohen’s actions in the Daniels case are so similar to what the Steele dossier says that he did in the Russia hacking conspiracy that they could be evidence to support BuzzFeed‘s case.

-Letters such as the one sent by Bolger, “are often a prelude to a subpoena,” Politico reported.
+Letters such as the one sent by Bolger “are often a prelude to a subpoena,” Politico reported.
 “If Daniels’ testimony is formally demanded in a deposition, the nondisclosure agreement would likely be no obstacle, legal experts said.”

 In other words, the NDA that she signed with Trump would essentially be overruled by BuzzFeed‘s need to defend itself against Cohen’s libel claims.
 Daniels would be forced to tell her story — under oath — regardless of any agreement she signed with Cohen or Trump.